 Though maple bladder gall mites may be a bit of a nuisance, they are not dangerous or damaging to plants.

 Therefore, controlling or getting rid of them may not be necessary at all—tolerance is a much better approach.
-However, this isn’t always the case with all types of mites.
+However, knowing how to treat maple gall mites may be useful for you.

 There are various ways to control the gall mites affecting your favorite Manitoba maple tree!
 These include: